think-in-universe/gitcoin-grants-analysis/README.md

 We do find interesting clues for collusion analyisis, and further analysis could be done to confirm the details.

+### Collusion Analysis

+We do find interesting clues for collusion analyisis, and further analysis could be done to confirm the details.

-1. By grouping the contributions from the same IP address, but submitted from multiple profiles, we're able to detect **14** groups of grants that are possibly related to each other.
+1. By grouping the contributions from the same IP address, but submitted from multiple profiles, we could find **14** suspecious IP addresses are used by **34** users to make **34** contributions.
+This brings us a question: is is possible there're 14 people/entities that used the 34 accounts to make exact one contribution by every account?
+If the answer is yes, why did he/she/they needs to do that?
+Besides, we need to analyze the **14** groups of grants that are possibly related to each other.

 1. In the pairwise coordination, it's interesting to find quite a few pair of profiles/users have apparent shared interests in grants. **102** pairs of contributors have more than 10 shared grants in Gitcoin Grants Round 3 CLR.
 By looking into more detials, we find that the top 1 pair profiles (`5b35dfc38e8523fe86422a9a12524ae02bc8d40448a4a1db96af800b` and `775fec778ed2672f511d864e139552a3690de36a93de3a8733773678`), shared **34 grants** in their contribution (more than 1/3 of the total number of grants).
 The two users are ranked top 2 by the number of grants they contributed (73 and 53 respectively).
 The interesting part is that `5b35dfc38e8523fe86422a9a12524ae02bc8d40448a4a1db96af800b` has granted 25K+ USD in total, while `775fec778ed2672f511d864e139552a3690de36a93de3a8733773678` has granted 5 USD in total for 53 projects, with 0.0943 USD for each contribution evenly, within 4 to 5 hours.

+1. By combing results of the above two kinds of analysis towards shared IP addresses and paired contributors, we can narrow down the investigation to find issues faster.
+By looking at the intersection of the users from the above two analysis, we found the below two profiles may worth investigation first: `ae03c652db8c8a17ea7a89c0593da5ed6c22598fa7a050210c5feb16` and `54356585c9c19db59c4fefd8d157db60bd084fd5218d10c754f46b55`.

 For more details about this report, check the [Jupyter Notebook](./analysis.ipynb) to learn more.